Selected and Translated by Ikram Hawramani

 I reflected upon myself and those of my extended family who spent their lives in acquiring wealth while I spent my childhood and youth seeking knowledge, and I saw that I have not been deprived of anything they have acquired.

 In the sweetness of seeking knowledge, I used to suffer hardships that were sweeter than honey to me, due to the greatness of what I was seeking.
 In my childhood I used to take with me loaves of dry bread and go out seeking hadith.
 I would sit by the banks of the ʿIsa river, for I could not eat the bread except by the water.
 Whenever I took a bite, I would drink some water after it.
 Meanwhile, my eagerness for knowledge would make me only experience the taste of acquiring knowledge while going through this.

-The fruit of that was that I gained renown for the amount of hadith that I had heard regarding the Prophet’s biography, , his manners, and the lives of his Companions and those who came after him. …
+The fruit of that was that I gained renown for the amount of hadith that I had heard regarding the Prophet’s biography, peace be upon him, his manners, and the lives of his Companions and those who came after him. …

 I realized that He had raised me since I was little, for my father died when I was too little to comprehend things, and my mother did not give me much attention, so that the love of knowledge was implanted in my nature from an early age. … He supported me and gave me insight, protected me, and bestowed upon me.

 By the amount that you yourself benefit from the knowledge you have will others benefit by your knowledge.

 Whenever a human acquires what he desires, he grows tired of it and desires something else.